Fred Bild

-M. Fred Bild (born August 7, 1935) is a Canadian former diplomat who served within Global Affairs Canada, the foreign ministry of Canada.
+M. Fred Bild (born August 7, 1935) is a German-born Canadian retired diplomat who served within Global Affairs Canada, the foreign ministry of Canada.
 During his 34-year diplomatic career, he served as the Canadian ambassador to China (1990–1994), Mongolia (1992–1994), and to Thailand, Vietnam, Myanmar, and Laos (1979–1983).

 Born to a Jewish family in Leipzig, Germany, Bild and his family fled to Belgium after the Nazi Kristallnacht pogrom in late 1938.
 From 1943 until the end of World War II, Bild and his brother were hidden with the help of the Committee for the Defence of Jews within the Belgian Resistance.
 After the war, the Bilds immigrated to Montreal, Canada, in 1948.

 Early life

 Life in Germany

 Fred Bild was born in Leipzig, Germany, on August 7, 1935, to Joseph and Ida.
 Joseph worked as a furrier.
 His mother was from Bavaria.
 The father of Henry Kissinger, future U.S. Secretary of State, was the Jewish teacher of Bild's mother.

 The Kristallnacht pogrom on November 9–10, 1938 accelerated the family's efforts to emigrate from the increasingly lethal antisemitism in Nazi Germany.
 By late 1938, the Bild family had successfully arrived in Antwerp, Belgium.
 They settled in the Marneffe refugee camp, which the Belgians had set up to handle the large influx of Jewish refugees fleeing Nazi persecution.